Duffey leads Texas Tech past No. 21 Oklahoma State 45-35

 UP NEXT

 Oklahoma State hosts Baylor on Oct.
-19:
+19 following its first off week.

+Texas Tech visits Baylor next Saturday, its first trip to Waco since 2007.
+The series had been played at neutral sites beginning 2009, with nine games in Arlington and one at the Cotton Bowl stadium in Dallas.

 More AP college football: https://apnews.com/tag/College football and http://www.twitter.com/AP_Top25